Neuro-Robotic-Touch-Laboratory/Cuneate-Spiking-Neuronal-Network/README.md

 Main_Output_2ndLayer: Calculates the spiking outputs of the cuneate neurons after the synaptic learning of each neuron in the network.

+3) Plot Results/Code folder:

+PlotResults_Skin_Error: calculates the prediction errors before and after synaptic learning of the cuneate network and generates some figures.

+RasterPlotFunc: is a function that helps in generating the spikes raster plots.

 More details can be found as comments in the code and function files.

 _____________________________________

 INSTALLATION